 A professional teeth cleaning is an essential part of preventive care.
 Plaque and tartar can build up on teeth, causing cavities and gum disease.
 Regular teeth cleanings aid in removing plaque and tartar, keeping your teeth and gum line healthy.

-The American Dental Association recommends dental patients visit their dentist every six months for routine teeth cleanings and oral exams.
+The American Dental Association recommends dental patients visit their dentist every six months for routine teeth cleanings and dental exams.

 Oral Cancer Screening